Rahul-Raviprasad/Chitra/README.md

  $ cordova emulate android
  $ cordova run android

-Contributions
+# Contributions

 If you would like to contribute to this.
 Please let me know, you can also raise and issue or mail me directly to rahul.raviprasad@gmail.com

-You can dunp non code related stuff to Game and Story directory.
+You can dump non code related stuff to Game and Story directory.
 Thanks!